 Amplifying the impact of your event

-These Chronicles turn experiential events such as a conference into written records containing key themes and insights.
-They can include the forum’s purpose, summaries of presentations, panels, Q&A sessions and break-out sessions, as well as contact information and links to key resources.
-They can also reach into the future by discussing recommendations and aspirations.
+A Chronicle turns an experiential event, such as a conference, into a written record containing key themes and insights.
+It can include the forum’s purpose, summaries of presentations, panels, Q&A sessions and break-out sessions, as well as contact information and links to key resources.
+In addition, a Chronicle can reach into the future by discussing recommendations and aspirations.
+Event satisfaction surveys/reports can also be provided.

 Five Ways You’ll Benefit from Producing an Event Chronicle:

-1 A Chronicle provides an overview of your event that highlights what’s most important now and into the future.
+1 An Event Chronicle provides an overview of your event that highlights what’s most important now and into the future.

 2 A Chronicle supports post-event action as a resource for attendees who have enjoyed the in-person experience, but have not necessarily remembered all the information and ideas shared, or recorded names of people and organisations they want to follow up with.